Tender Crockpot Beer Brats

 • Mustard seed: Whole mustard seeds add nice texture, but you can use 1 teaspoon of Dijon mustard instead if that’s what you have.

-Don’t forget to pierce the brat casings with a fork before cooking to prevent them from bursting, and make sure your potatoes are cut into similar-sized pieces so they cook evenly with the sauerkraut.
+Pierce the brat casings with a fork before cooking to stop them from bursting, and cut your potatoes into evenly sized pieces so they cook at the same rate as the sauerkraut.

 crockpot beer brats